gianlucaciocci/gianlucaciocci.github.io/_posts/2016-08-23-Installing-and Upgrading-Docker-on-Ubuntu.md

 ```

-if the result of the **apt-cahe policy** command is like the one above, your ubuntu machine is configured properly to pull from the right docker repository.
+if the result of the **apt-cache policy** command is like the one above, your ubuntu machine is configured properly to pull from the right docker repository.

 ## Ubuntu prerequisites

-if you are installing docker engine on Ubuntu Xenial, Wily or Trusty, it's reccomended to install the **linux-image-extra-** kernel packages to allow using **aufs**, the docker default storage driver on Ubuntu.
+if you are installing docker engine on Ubuntu Xenial, Wily or Trusty, it's recommended to install the **linux-image-extra-** kernel packages to allow using **aufs**, the docker default storage driver on Ubuntu.

 ```
 apt-get install linux-image-extra-$(uname -r) linux-image-extra-virtual